Military leadership in the American Civil War: Former Regular Army officers

-In the wake of secession, many regular officers felt they could not betray loyalty to their home state, and as a result some 313 of those officers resigned their commission and in many cases took up arms for the Confederate Army.
-Himself a graduate of West Point and a former regular officer, Confederate President Jefferson Davis highly prized these valuable recruits to the cause and saw that former regular officers were given positions of authority and responsibility.
+In the wake of secession, many regular officers felt they could not betray their loyalty to their home state, and as a result, some 313 of those officers resigned their commission and, in many cases, took up arms for the Confederate Army.
+Himself a graduate of West Point and a former regular officer, Confederate President Jefferson Davis highly prized these recruits to the cause and saw that former regular officers were given positions of authority and responsibility.